Budget 2020: ₹6,000 cr allocated for BharatNet to connect 1 lakh gram panchayats

 It is therefore proposed to provide Rs 6,000 crore to BharatNet program in 2020-21, she added.

-The finance minister noted that the new economy is based on innovations that disrupt established business models.
+The finance minister noted that the new economy is based on innovations that disrupt established, business models.
 "AI, IoT, 3D printing, drones, data storage, quantum computing etc are all re-writing world economic order.
 India has already embraced a new paradigm such as sharing economy with aggregator platforms displacing conventional businesses," she said.

 Budget 2020: Govt to bring new education policy, says Sitharaman

-Noting that government has harnessed new technologies to enable direct benefit transfers and financial inclusions on a scale like never before, she said analytics, fintech and IoT are changing life.
-"It is now a cliche that data is the new oil...To take advantage of this, I propose to bring out soon a policy to enable private sector to build data centre parks throughout the country," Sitharaman said.
+Noting that the government has harnessed new technologies to enable direct benefit transfers and financial inclusions on a scale like never before, she said analytics, fintech and IoT are changing lives.

+"It is now a cliche that data is the new oil...To take advantage of this, I propose to bring out soon a policy to enable the private sector to build data centre parks throughout the country," Sitharaman said.